RusakoFF-PHP/RusakoFF-PHP/README.md

 ![image](https://github.com/RusakoFF-PHP/RusakoFF-PHP/assets/174330570/6652af78-0619-4f4c-a6c0-4a2658975269)

 🌱 I'm a beginner PHP developer with experience in web development freelancing platforms.
-Currently diving deep into PHP and object-oriented programming.
+Currently diving deep into PHP and API.
 I've completed several pet projects to practice my skills and explore various aspects of the language. <br>
 <br>
 🔭 My current projects include simple web applications I've built to learn about databases and basic user interaction.
 I'm committed to continually improving my knowledge and skills in web development.<br>
 <br>